2023 Canadian wildfires: Effects on environment and climate

 Pollution due to a global increase in wildfires has created widespread, long-term impacts on human health.
 Due to wildfire emissions, Canada broke its record for annual carbon emissions in late June.
 As of late August, the wildfires had released 327–355 megatonnes of carbon into the atmosphere.
 The emissions from the fires were more than double Canada's planned emissions reductions from 2020–2030.
 According to Merritt Turetsky, a carbon cycle scientist, this is a "vicious cycle" as warming is associated with drier vegetation, drier vegetation ignites more rapidly, greenhouse gases are released, and greenhouse gases "wind up in the atmosphere, [causing] more warming".

 Scientists from the World Resources Institute and the University of Maryland estimated the overall emissions as 3.28bn tons (2.98 metric tons) more than fossil fuel emissions of India.
 According to professor Jacob Bendix, “The loss of that much forest is a very big deal, and very worrisome,” “Although the forest will eventually grow back and sequester carbon in doing so, that is a process that will take decades at a minimum, so that there is a quite substantial lag between addition of atmospheric carbon due to wildfire and the eventual removal of at least some of it by the regrowing forest.
 So, over the course of those decades, the net impact of the fires is a contribution to climate warming.”
 The fires represented over a quarter of global tree loss in 2023, and the Copernicus Atmosphere Monitoring Service estimated that they produced 23% of global wildfire carbon emissions in 2023.

 Canadian wildfires were also a significant source of light-absorbing black carbon and brown carbon aerosol particles, which have a strong impact on climate.
+Cooler temperatures caused by the smoke may have also led to low-pressure systems that disrupted monsoons in India, leading August 2023 to be unusually dry.
 In North America and Europe, an estimated 354 million people experienced at least one day where PM2.5 concentrations exceeded healthy levels, with Canadians experiencing an average of 27 days.
 The smoke was also estimated to have caused 5,400 immediate deaths in North America and 64,300 chronic deaths in North America and Europe.